Discover more from The Prism

 In late 2016 everyone in my ideological bubble is discussing “systemic racism,” because it’s what the mainstream media are discussing.
 Statistics of police shootings published by the Guardian and New York Times paint a picture of racist cops routinely massacring black people.
 I’m horrified by what I read, and become convinced that racism is the most serious issue in the West.
 So when I see a girl named Chelsea ranting about “criminal” black people on Twitter, I confront her.

 How to explain it?
 Years of reading the New York Times has conditioned me to believe that any racial disparity is evidence of discrimination, so I assume black men are simply being disproportionately convicted by a systemically racist justice system.
 This turns out to be an insufficient explanation, because I soon find that the DoJ’s figures are corroborated by violent crime rates provided by (disproportionately black) victims to the National Crime Victimization Survey.
+Nor are the crime rates adequately explained by poverty; studies suggest that blacks tend to commit more crimes than whites of the same socioeconomic status.

 But when I try to raise the issue of racial disparities in crime rates with fellow leftists, the disparities are once again blamed solely on systemic racism.
 I point out why this isn't a sufficient explanation, and am told that I’m spouting white supremacist talking points.
 I say that I agree that it’s a white supremacist talking point, which is precisely why the left must confront it, because being silent about it will only cede the issue to the racists.
 I’m then accused of being one of the racists.